x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 To assign permissions to delegates, click **Add** under the appropriate permission to display the **Select Recipient** page, which displays a list of all recipients in your Exchange organization that can be assigned the permission.
 Select the recipients you want, add them to the list, and then click **OK**.
 You can also search for a specific recipient by typing the recipient's name in the search box and then clicking **Search**![Search icon](../media/ITPro_EAC_.gif).

-#### Use the Shell to change security group properties
+#### Use Exchange Online PowerShell to change security group properties

 Use the **Get-DistributionGroup** and **Set-DistributionGroup** cmdlets to view and change properties for security groups.
-Advantages of using the Shell are the ability to change the properties that aren't available in the EAC and to change properties for multiple security groups.
+Advantages of using Exchange Online PowerShell are the ability to change the properties that aren't available in the EAC and to change properties for multiple security groups.
 For information about which parameters correspond to which distribution group properties, see the following topics:

 - [Get-DistributionGroup](https://technet.microsoft.com/library/d84f5670-f3ac-4d63-a6ac-af9de67677c5.aspx)

 - [Set-DistributionGroup](https://technet.microsoft.com/library/e3a8c709-770a-4900-9a57-adcf0d98ff68.aspx)

-Here are some examples of using the Shell to change security group properties.
+Here are some examples of using Exchange Online PowerShell to change security group properties.

 This example displays a list of all security groups in the organization.